An Overview Arrhythmia

 What Are Some Causes of Sinus Arrhythmia?

-There is still no strong evidence of what are the causes of sinus arrhythmia.
+There is still no strong evidence of what are the causes of (SA).
 Doctors assume that there may be a connection involving your heart and lungs in this illness.
 Some elderly patients have developed sinus arrhythmia because they have heart disease or a heart condition.

 How Can You Diagnose Sinus Arrhythmia?